-StyleBooks from which you can create configuration packs to be deployed on the Citrix ADC instances can be categorized as “public” StyleBooks.
+StyleBooks from which you can create configuration packs can be categorized as public StyleBooks.
 That is, they are all available for your direct usage to create configurations from the Citrix ADM GUI and APIs.

 The number of StyleBooks - both default and private are increasing in Citrix ADM.
 You might want to search for the particular StyleBook that you want to access.
 You might also want to view both types of StyleBooks separately.

-In Citrix ADM, when you navigate to Applications > StyleBooks, you can view a list of StyleBooks that are present in the system.
+In Citrix ADM, when you navigate to Applications > Configuration > StyleBooks, you can view a list of StyleBooks that are present in the system.